 Natural Change has been at least 20 years in the making.
-This is the story of its evolution from an experience on a mountain to an internationally recognised, proven and unique approach to leadership.
+This is the story of its evolution from an experience on a mountain to an internationally recognised, proven and unique approach to stimulating and supporting profound changes in ourselves and how we act in the world.

 In 1996 Dave Key had an incredibly powerful experience of being part of nature while rock climbing in California.
 As a result, his life changed dramatically.
 He no longer saw the natural environment as a source of raw materials or as a hedonist’s playground – but as home.
 This led him to explore whether outdoor adventure experiences can be used to encourage people to live more sustainably – which has turned into a life-long journey.

-Another feature which still distinguishes Natural Change from all other approaches to education and training for sustainability, is the role of outdoor adventure experiences in creating conditions where participants realise, in ways that no amount of “book learning” can offer, our interdependency with the Earth.
-As a result they are naturally inspired to live out the social justice and lifestyle implications of this realisation – without feeling duty-bound, or morally obliged.
+Another feature which still distinguishes Natural Change from other approaches to education and training for sustainability, is the role of outdoor adventure experiences in creating conditions where participants realise, in ways that no amount of “book learning” can offer, our interdependency with the Earth.
+As a result they are naturally inspired to live out the implications of this realisation – without feeling duty-bound, or morally obliged.

 Dave subsequently established Footprint Consulting Ltd to apply his model to organisations to help them develop sustainability strategies and training programmes.